Frequently Asked Questions

 -

 JROTC uses drill and ceremonies as a well-defined, relatively easy to master training tool.
-This tool issued to teach and develop teamwork, leadership, instructional skills, attention to detail, bearing, respect for authority and for others, responsibility, and endurance.
+This tool is used to teach and develop teamwork, leadership, instructional skills, attention to detail, bearing, respect for authority and for others, responsibility, and endurance.

 -